POLICY HUB

 How does the GST work?

-The GST was introduced to remover a raft of taxes.
-The GST revenue is captured by the Commonwealth and distributed national via a mechanism called Vertical Fiscal Equalisation.
-Allow us to make sense of it and dispel some common myths.
+The GST was introduced to replace a raft of taxes.
+GST revenue is captured by the Commonwealth and distributed nationally via a mechanism called Vertical Fiscal Equalisation.
+Allow us to make sense of it all and dispel some common myths.

 CLICK - PRELIMINARY BRIEF